-If you’re venturing into software modifications such as Rooting, installing custom recoveries, flashing custom ROMs, or anything else in between, then you will first need to unlock your Samsung device’s bootloader.
+If you’re venturing into software modifications such as rooting, installing custom recoveries, flashing custom ROMs, or anything else in between, then you will first need to unlock the bootloader of your Samsung Android device.

-In this guide, I will walk you through the steps to properly unlock the bootloader on Samsung Galaxy smartphones and tablets.
+In this guide, you will learn how to properly unlock the bootloader on Samsung Galaxy phones and tablets.
 I will be covering all the aspects of the process in detail, from enabling OEM unlocking, all the way to disabling the new VaultKeeper service.

-I am pretty sure you’d be excited to jump on.
+I am pretty sure you’d be excited to jump to the instructions.
 But let me ask you to slow down a bit.
-Before getting to the instructions, I want to talk about the bootloader on Samsung devices and the unlocking process, and share some of the key information regarding it.
+Before everything else, I want to talk about the bootloader on Samsung devices and the unlocking process, and share some of the key information regarding it.
 I encourage you to read ahead, especially if you’re someone who is new to the scene.
 Even if you’re not, you might learn a thing or two apart from what you already know.

 Table of Contents